benjaminion/eth-parity-qnap/README.md

 Now when we run a Parity image, we can attach the NAS's copy of the blockchain to the container and Parity will start syncing from there rather than right from the beginning.
 This is done with the `-v` flag to `docker run`:

 ```
-docker run -d -P --name my_parity_latest -v /share/homes/admin/parity:/root/.parity etchcore/parity:latest
+docker run -d --name my_parity_latest -v /share/homes/admin/parity:/root/.parity etchcore/parity:latest
 ```

 ## Using a _docker-compose.yml_ file

-It turns out that a convenient way of updating containers and storing configuration info is to use something called a [compose file](https://docs.docker.com/compose/compose-file/).
+It turns out that a convenient way of updating containers and storing configuration info is to use something called a [compose file](https://docs.docker.com/compose/overview/).
 These are called _docker-compose.yml_.
 One of the advantages is that Docker Compose will automatically check for newer image files in the repository and download them accordingly.

 Here's one that implements the configurations we've done so far.